25

 Catch a ferry from Market Square to Suomenlinna, a UNESCO World Heritage site.
 This 18th-century sea fortress, spread across multiple islands, offers a fascinating glimpse into Finland's military history.
 Stroll through the scenic paths, visit the museums such as the Suomenlinna Museum and Submarine Vesikko, and enjoy the tranquil ambiance.
 The ferry ride takes approx. 15 minutes.

 Located in Suomenlinna Fortress, this restaurant is an excellent place to take a break from exploring and enjoy a delicious lunch.
-After lunch, you'll feel refreshed again and are ready to continue your adventures!
+After lunch, you’ll feel refreshed and ready to continue your adventures.
+Take your time exploring the islands, museums, tunnels and viewpoints before heading back to the city.

 4:30 PM - Oodi Helsinki Central Library